How to Get In

 As students progress in the program, clinical experiences and coursework are tailored to fit with their identified areas of inquiry.
 Graduate course work may be substituted for undergraduate required courses.
 For example, Early Entry students have substituted graduate level quantitative and interpretive research courses for the undergraduate research course, thereby gaining considerable more depth in research while undergraduates.
 Students have also exchanged undergraduate courses for graduate-level population coursework such as enrolling in a women’s health theory course instead of an undergraduate family/perinatal course.

-Application to the doctoral program is completed one or two semesters prior to completion of the baccalaureate degree.
-If students are making satisfactory progress in the Early Entry PhD Option (including maintaining a GPA of 3.0 or higher), admission to the PhD program is automatic.
+Application to the doctoral program is completed during the first year of the baccalaureate degree.
+If students are making satisfactory progress in the Early Entry PhD Option (including maintaining a GPA of 3.25 or higher), admission to the PhD program is guaranteed.
 Upon graduation from the BS program, students continue directly into the doctoral program.

 This unique degree option gives undergraduate nursing students the opportunity to seek early admission to the MPH program and enroll in selected MPH courses while completing requirements for the BSN.
 Students are able to complete both degrees (the BSN and the MPH) over five years (three years from admission to the nursing program).
 Graduates are prepared for a wide range of nursing and public health practice positions.

 Interested students apply during their first year in the upper division nursing program with applications due in February.
 Changes in the curriculum, to incorporate MPH courses along with the nursing courses, occur during the second year.
 Review the BSN to MPH Program Plan for details.

 Visit the Master of Public Health Program website for details about that program.